Used 2014 Acura RLX

-The Technology package equips the car with 19-inch wheels, rain-sensing wipers, power-retractable mirrors, a blind spot monitoring system, noise-reducing acoustic glass, leather upholstery, wood interior accents and a 14-speaker ELS sound system.
+The Technology package equips either RLX model with rain-sensing wipers, power-retractable mirrors, a blind spot monitoring system, noise-reducing acoustic glass, leather upholstery, wood interior accents and a 14-speaker ELS sound system.
 Also, the keyless system now works on all four doors, rather than just the front doors and trunk.
-Upgrading to the RLX with Krell Audio provides the deluxe 14-speaker Krell sound system, plus full sunshade coverage for the backseat.
+The base version also gets 19-inch wheels.

 The 2014 RLX comes with antilock disc brakes, front-seat side airbags, full-length side curtain airbags and a driver knee airbag.
 A rearview camera is standard, but you have to move all the way up to the Advance package to get front and rear parking sensors.
 That package is also your ticket to collision mitigation and lane keeping assist.
 A blind spot monitoring system is included starting with the Technology package trim level.

 In Edmunds testing, the 2014 RLX managed a 60-0-mph braking distance of 120 feet, an average number for this class.